rust-lang/edition-guide/src/rust-2024/temporary-tail-expr-scope.md

 ### Temporary scope may be narrowed

 When a temporary is created in order to evaluate an expression, the temporary is dropped based on the [temporary scope rules].
 Those rules define how long the temporary will be kept alive.
-Before 2024, temporaries from tail expressions of a block would be extended outside of the block to the next temporary scope boundary.
+Before 2024, temporaries from tail expressions of a block would be extended outside the block to the next temporary scope boundary.
 In many cases this would be the end of a statement or function body.
 In 2024, the temporaries of the tail expression may now be dropped immediately at the end of the block (before any local variables in the block).

 This narrowing of the temporary scope may cause programs to fail to compile in 2024.
 For example: